kuccello/RustWasmPlay-Dioxus/README.md

 I created this repo so I could try out the trunk publish on GitHub.

+## TODO:
+- add a post-build script to
+  - copy dist contents into docs
+  - fix the resource paths (though this might be fixable in the trunk build step TBD)
+  - auto commit and push

 ## Instructions

 To build our app and publish it to Github: